Paperz-org/penta/docs/docs/guides/authentication.md

 Cookie: X-API-KEY=abcdef12345
 ```

-**Django Ninja** comes with built-in classes to help you handle these cases.
+**Penta** comes with built-in classes to help you handle these cases.

 #### in Query